 Getting a Teen Help for Drug Abuse and Mental Illness

 Dual diagnosis treatment for drug or alcohol addiction and an accompanying mental health disorder is becoming increasingly important in our country.
-If you have a son who is at least 18 years old, Reflections Recovery Center can help if he’s struggling with drug abuse and a potential mental disorder – such as depression or anxiety.
+If you have a son or daughter who is at least 18 years old, Reflections Recovery Center can help if they’re struggling with drug abuse and a potential mental disorder – such as depression or anxiety.

 There’s no shame in surrendering to the care of professionals for help in turning your loved one’s life around.
 Contact us today to learn more about our renowned Prescott, AZ inpatient treatment program.